Jesus’ Birthplace in Ancient Bethlehem Confirmed as an Israelite City Centuries Earlier

-The Israel Antiquities Authority announced the discovery of a 2,700 year old bulla bearing an inscription reading “Bethlehem” on Wednesday, May 23rd.
+On May 23, 2012 the Israel Antiquities Authority announced the discovery of a 2,700 year old bulla bearing an inscription reading “Bethlehem.”
 The discovery marks the earliest known mention of ancient Bethlehem, a city best remembered as Jesus’ birthplace centuries later.

 A bulla, or stamped piece of clay used to seal a document or container, was used to mark the identity of the sender or author of a document, and was an essential means of marking ownership in ancient transactions.
 The 1.5 cm bulla found at the City of David in Jerusalem bears the inscription: